ABOUT BORDERLINE THEATRE COMPANY

 We tour our productions extensively across Scotland: from rural village halls to The Kings in Edinburgh, from Wick to Wigtown.

 Our audiences of one million plus have been entertained by a veritable who’s who of Scottish talent.
-Alan Cumming, Robbie Coltrane, Craig Ferguson, Billy Connolly, Gerard Kelly, Gregor Fisher, Elaine C. Smith, Bill Patterson, Phyllis Logan, Maureen Beattie and Alex Norton are just the start of an illustrious roll-call from the Borderline archive.
+Alan Cumming, Robbie Coltrane, Craig Ferguson, Billy Connolly, Gerard Kelly, Gregor Fisher, Elaine C. Smith, Bill Patterson, Phyllis Logan, Andy Gray, Maureen Beattie and Alex Norton are just the start of an illustrious roll-call from the Borderline archive.

 “If Borderline did not exist, the Scottish Executive and the Scottish Parliament would be trying to invent a similar company to deliver everything that it delivers.” – John Scott, MSP